nmillare/nextgenea/README.md

 * Engagement Management
 * Knowledgebase
 * Analytics

-/nEach realm will have set of apps fulfilling certain functionality.
+Each realm will have set of apps fulfilling certain functionality.
 There will be dedicated sub folders for each apps where we intend to provide inputs on the functional spec, design, tech archtectire artefacts as well as codebase and test results.